 Should I ask my doctor before attending a class?

-- You should always consult your doctor before starting up any new intense exercise regiment to make sure that it will be beneficial to you.
+- You should always consult your doctor before starting up any new intense exercise regimen to make sure that it will be beneficial to you.

 Do I need to bring my own boxing gloves?